danieledurante/nEM/Cheating-Data.md

 llik_3_step_classical[rep] <- sum(log(rowSums(prior * poLCA:::poLCA.ylik.C(fit_unconditional[[3]],y_cheating_3_step))))})[3]
 ```

-#### 4. Bias--corrected 3--step algorithm (three--step maximization)
+#### 4. Bias-corrected 3-step algorithm (three-step maximization)

-Here we implement the modification proposed by [Vermunt (2010)](https://academic.oup.com/pan/article-abstract/18/4/450/1518615/Latent-Class-Modeling-with-Covariates-Two-Improved) of the classical three--step methods, in order to reduce the bias of the estimators.
+Here we implement the modification proposed by [Vermunt (2010)](https://academic.oup.com/pan/article-abstract/18/4/450/1518615/Latent-Class-Modeling-with-Covariates-Two-Improved) of the classical three-step methods, in order to reduce the bias of the estimators.
 This strategy is discussed in Sections 1.2 and 4 of our paper, and proceed as follows:

 1. Estimate a latent class model without covariates.
-This requires the function `unconditional_em()` in `LCA-Covariates-Algorithms.R`---applied to the model `f_cheating_unconditional <- cbind(LIEEXAM,LIEPAPER,FRAUD,COPYEXAM)~1`.
+This requires the function `unconditional_em()` (in `LCA-Covariates-Algorithms.R) applied to the model`f\_cheating\_unconditional &lt;- cbind(LIEEXAM,LIEPAPER,FRAUD,COPYEXAM)~1\`.
 2. Using the estimates in 1, predict the latent classes $\\hat{s}\_i$, *i* = 1, ..., *n*, by assigning unit each *i* to the class *r* with the highest pr$(s\_i=r | \\hat{\\pi}, \\hat{\\nu},y\_i)$.
 Compute also the classification error by applying equation (6) in [Vermunt (2010)](https://academic.oup.com/pan/article-abstract/18/4/450/1518615/Latent-Class-Modeling-with-Covariates-Two-Improved).
 3. Following equation (19) in [Vermunt (2010)](https://academic.oup.com/pan/article-abstract/18/4/450/1518615/Latent-Class-Modeling-with-Covariates-Two-Improved) estimate the coefficients *β*<sub>1</sub>, ..., *β*<sub>*R*</sub> from a latent class model with covariates, where the predicted latent classes from 2 act as the only categorical variable available, and its probability mass function within each class is fixed and equal to the classification error.
 This implementation requires the function `correction_em()` in `LCA-Covariates-Algorithms.R`.